Get 50% off Resos paid plans for 3 months Claim offer →

 • Best overall: Resos, table management included with reservations at affordable pricing

-• Best value: Resos, free tier includes basic table management
+• Best value: Resos, the free tier includes core table management

 • Best for high volume: OpenTable, advanced pacing and section management

-• Best for upscale dining: Resy, premium interface with VIP recognition
+• Best for upscale dining: Resy, table management plus event and analytics options

-• Best for Europe: TheFork Manager, TripAdvisor-backed diner network
+• Best for European marketplace reach: TheFork Manager, a smart floor plan plus network distribution

 Best table management software at a glance 2026